Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Methods

 where $P_G$ denotes the distribution of samples generated by the generator $G$, $f$ denotes the intermediate layer of generator or discriminator, and $\gamma>0$ is a hyperparameter. \begin{theorem} The distribution that minimize the pairwise Gaussian potential is the uniform distribution ${\sigma}_d$ on the unit hypersphere $S_d$. \end{theorem}

 \begin{theorem} As number of points reaches infinity, distributions of points minimizing the average pairwise potential converge weak* to the uniform distribution ${\sigma}_d$. \end{theorem}

 The proofs of \textit{Theorem} 2 and \textit{Theorem} 3 can be seen in the Appendix.
-According to these two theorems, the uniformity regularization term satisfies the two requirements above.
+In accordance with \textit{Theorem} 2, it is evident that the uniform distribution stands as the sole distribution minimizing the expected pairwise potential.
+In line with \textit{Theorem} 3, we can conclude that, with a finite number of points, the pairwise Gaussian potential is empirically justifiable.
+Based on these two theorems, the uniformity regularization term satisfies both of the aforementioned requirements.
 Besides, we evaluate the average pairwise potential of various finite point collections on $S^1$ in Fig.\ref{fig2}(a).
 The values are consistent with our intuitive understanding of uniformity.

 It has been shown that different network layers are responsible for different levels of detail in the generated image.
 Empirically, the latter blocks of the generator have more effect on the style (e.g. texture and color) of the image whereas the earlier blocks impact the coarse structure or content of the image \citep{styleclip}.
 Thus, we choose features from a shallow network layer for adjustment in our experiments.